 The Ultimate Blueprint: A Research-Driven Deep Dive into The 13 Steps of the Writing Process

 This article provides a comprehensive, research-based introduction to the major steps, or strategies, that writers work through as they endeavor to communicate with audiences.
 Since the 1960s, the writing process has been defined to be a series of steps, stages, or strategies.
 Most simply, the writing process is conceptualized as four major steps: prewriting, drafting, revising, editing.
 That model works really well for many occasions.
-Yet sometimes you'll face really challenging writing tasks that will force you to engage in additional steps, including, prewriting, inventing, drafting, collaborating, researching, planning, organizing, designing, rereading, revising, editing, proofreading, sharing or publishing.
+Yet sometimes you'll face really challenging writing tasks that will force you to engage in additional steps, including prewriting, inventing, drafting, collaborating, researching, planning, organizing, designing, rereading, revising, editing, proofreading, sharing or publishing.
 Expand your composing repertoire -- your ability to respond with authority, clarity, and persuasiveness -- by learning about the dispositions and strategies of successful, professional writers.

 Like water cascading to the sea, flow feels inevitable, natural, purposeful.
 Yet achieving flow is a state of mind that can be difficult to achieve.
 It requires full commitment to the believing game (as opposed to the doubting game).